emilypx/appfair.github.io/index.md

 ## Developer FAQ

-### Are App Fair apps signed?

-App Fair apps are automatically signed with an "ad-hoc" certificate.

-### Are App Fair apps notarized?

-App Fair apps are not notarized.
-Apps that are installed through the **App Fair.app**.

 ### Where are App Fair apps installed?

 The standard install location for App Fairs apps is the `/Applications/App Fair/` folder, which exists as a peer to the `/Applications/App Fair.app` application.
 Storing apps in a sub-folder of the standard `/Applications/` folder prevents name clashes with apps installed through other distribution mechanisms.

-### How is versioning done?
+### What versioning scheme do App Fair apps use?

 App Fair apps do not use any sort of conventional version numbering scheme.
 Rather than a dotted-numeric identifier (such as `1.2.3`), App Fair apps are automatically versioned with a hash of the commit for the pull request that triggered the build of the app.
 What this means is that you can always take the version number (which you can copy & paste from Finder's `Get Info` on the app) and be able to browse the source code that went into the app's release by searching for that unique commit hash on GitHub.

-### Can I release multiple versions at once?
+### Can I have multiple versions of an app released simultaneously?

-No: there is only ever a active version of your app that can be made available through the [appfair/App releases](https://github.com/appfair/App/releases) (and, thus, available in the **App Fair.app**).
+No: there is only ever a single active version of your app that is available through the [appfair/App releases](https://github.com/appfair/App/releases) (and, thus, available for installation in the **App Fair.app** catalog).

+### Can I customize my app's icon?

+The default icon is automatically generated by the `fairtool` as part of the build process.

+### What is the `fairtool`?

+### How can I change the category of my app in the **App Fair.app** catalog?

+###

-### Can a user revert to an older version of an app if an update goes awry?
+### Can a user revert to an older version of an app?

 When **App Fair.app** installs an update to an existing app, it will place the older version in the user's Trash.
 As long as the user's trash remains un-emptied, the previous version of the app will remain available to use user for reversion.

-### What prevents malicious apps from being distributed?

-Xprotect, Sandboxing, GH Issues, GH Discussions, GH organization currency

 ### How can I remove my app from the App Fair?

-The simplest way to prevent your app from showing up in **App Fair.app** is to mark your repository or organization as "private", or else archive (or delete) your organization's `/App` fork.
+The simplest way to remove your app from showing up in the **App Fair.app** catalog is to mark your repository or organization as "private", or else archive (or delete) your organization's `/App` fork.

-In addition, disabling issues or discussions for your organization's `/App` fork will also have the result of making your app no longer appear as a valid installation candidate in **App Fair.app**.
+In addition, disabling issues or discussions for your organization's `/App` fork will also have the result of making your app no longer appear as a valid installation candidate in the **App Fair.app** catalog.

 ### How can I have someone else's app removed from the App Fair?

-As the App Fair's `Fork-App-Integrate-Release` process is completely automated, there is no mechanism for intervention in the app release process apart from the usual GitHub channels.
-Organizations that are removed from GitHub will have the effect of removing that organization's `/App` fork from being installable with **App Fair.app**.
+As the App Fair's `integrate-release` process is completely automated, there is no mechanism for direct management of, or intervention in, the app release process.
+Organizations that are removed from GitHub will have the effect of removing that organization's app from being visible or installable from the **App Fair.app** catalog.

 ### Can App Fair apps be installed on non-macOS platforms?

-**App Fair.app** is currently only available for macOS 12 on M1 & Intel, and so apps can only be installed and deployed on those platforms.
+The integration phase of the App Fair builds and packages all apps for both macOS and iOS, but the **App Fair.app** catalog browser is currently only available for macOS 12 on ARM & Intel processors.

 ### Why do apps need to build for both macOS and iOS?

-The integration phase of the App F.A.I.R. process will build your app's fork for both macOS and iOS.
-This is in order to be able to run your app's unit tests in a sandboxed environment, as well as automatically generating screenshots for users to preview in **App Fair.app**.
+The integration phase of the App Fair process will build your app's fork for both macOS and iOS, even though they are currently only installable using the macOS **App Fair.app** catalog browser application.
+This is in order to be able to run your app's unit tests in a sandboxed environment, as well as automatically generating screenshots for users to preview in the **App Fair.app** catalog.

+### Which native frameworks will my app be able to use?

+As a true native application, App Fair apps can link to any native system framework on their target host.
+However, certain frameworks (typically those that utilize cloud services) will not function at runtime when they are used from apps that are distributed without a paid developer subscription.
+For example, geo-location services (used by the MapKit framework) and speech recognition services (used by the Natural Language framework) are unavailable to apps that are distributed through free channels.
+In general, frameworks that only utilize local system resources will be available for App Fair apps.

+### Are App Fair apps signed?

+Yes.
+The `Integrate` phase of the App Fair process signs the app with an "ad-hoc" signing certificate.
+Tampering with this signature will prevent the application from being installed and or run.

+### Are App Fair apps notarized?

+Although App Fair apps are signed, sandboxed, and utilize the hardened runtime, they are not automatically notarized during the `Integration-Release` phases.
+Notarization requires a paid developer subscription (and the ongoing acceptance of terms & conditions) and is therefore incompatible with the free & open nature of the App Fair.

+If you have a paid developer subscription, you are free to notarize the App Fair release binaries for your app yourself, which will enable you to distribute the same binary both via **App Fair.app** catalog browser application and via other distribution channels.

+### What prevents malicious apps from being distributed through the App Fair?

+App Fair apps are sandboxed, which prevents them from accessing files that are not explicitly granted authorization from the user.
+This helps to contain the damage that can be caused by malicious (or merely poorly-behaved) application.

+Aside from this preventative protection, the system also provides multiple independent remedial protections agains bad actors:

+macOS includes built-in antivirus technology called "XProtect" for the signature-based detection of malware, which is updated regularly with signatures of new malware infections and strains.

+In addition, macOS also includes the "Malware Removal Tool" (MRT), which is an engine in macOS that remediates infections based on automatic updates of system data files and security information.
+MRT removes malware upon receiving updated information, and it continues to check for infections on restart and login.

-### What is the license for the App Fair project?
+### What is the License for the App Fair project?

+Both the [appfair/Fair](https://github.com/appfair/Fair) and [appfair/App](https://github.com/appfair/App) projects, as well as all forks thereof (including the [**App Fair.app** catalog browser application](https://github.com/App-Fair/)), are licensed under the [GNU Affero General Public License](https://www.gnu.org/licenses/agpl-3.0.html).

-### Does my apps code need to be licenses under the AGPL?
+### Is my app code required to use the AGPL?

+Only the portion of your app contained in your app organization's `/App` fork is required to be covered by the AGPL.
+You can develop the bulk of your app in a separate repository, which can be covered by any license of your choosing (provided the source code is available for the `Integration` phase of the process).

+### How an I monetize my app?

+Apps available through the **App Fair.app** catalog browser application are always free.
+Activating GitHub sponsorships will enable your account to accept financial contributions to your project through any of the supported funding model platforms: GitHub Sponsors, Patreon, Open Collective, Ko-fi, Tidelift, Community Bridge, Liberapay, IssueHunt, and Otechie.
+When sponsorships are enabled, your app's container will automatically add a Help menu link to the sponsorship service.